 A vet must assess a cat with a substantial lump that persists for weeks after vaccination.
 Another sign of FISS includes the lump exceeding 2cm in diameter, especially if it keeps growing.

 If the sarcoma that is caused by vaccination is not treated, it will grow.
 This, in turn, will allow cancerous cells to spread.
 The lungs and other internal organs will quickly be affected.

 It is not entirely clear why cats experience FISS.
 Some experts believe that the felines already have tumors.
 The inflammation caused by the vaccination activates the malignant tumor and causes it to spread.

 If you present your cat to a vet with FISS, urgent surgery will be required to remove the tumor.
-Time is of the essence here.
-The sooner your cat is seen, the sooner the operation can take place.
+Your cat may also need to undergo radiotherapy or chemotherapy.

 Can Cats Be Allergic to Vaccines?

-It’s rare, but it’s possible for a cat to have an allergic reaction to a vaccination.
+It’s unlikely, but it’s possible for a cat to have an allergic reaction to a vaccination.
 Cats can be allergic to anything.
 They could even react to the rubber gloves that your vet wears to administer the vaccine.

-An allergic reaction is more concerning than a typical reaction to a vaccine.
+An allergic reaction is more concerning than a typical ‘reaction’ to a vaccine.
 Signs that your cat is allergic to the vaccination include: